borges-boss/vanilla-muskets/README.md

 # vanilla-muskets
-Vanilla Muskets is a simple minecraft mod that I developed :)
+Vanilla Muskets is a simple minecraft mod that adds Muskets to the game.